 The security of your personal data is fundamental to the way that we do business and starts with our core infrastructure.

 We endeavour to hold all personal data securely in accordance with our internal security procedures, industry standards and applicable law.
 We update and test our security on an ongoing basis.
-While we do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website through the internet; any such transmission is at your own risk and we ask that you only do so in a secure environment.

 We maintain appropriate administrative, physical, technical and organizational measures to protect your personal data received, accessed or processed by us against unauthorized or unlawful processing or accidental loss, destruction, damage or disclosure.